flutter/website/src/docs/release/breaking-changes/image-cache-and-provider.md

 ## Description of change

-The sections below describe the changes to `ContainsKey` and `ImageProvider`.
+The sections below describe the changes to `containsKey` and `ImageProvider`.

 ### containsKey change